 Galactomyces Ferment Filtrate is a nutrient-dense yeast created as a byproduct of fermented sake or rice wine.

 The story goes that it was discovered in the 1970s in a brewery in Japan.
-It was noticed that although the faces of the elderly sake makers working in this production house were extremely wrinkled and worn, their hands looked very young, wrinkle-free, and smooth.
+It was noticed that although the faces of the elderly sake makers working in this production house were highly wrinkled and worn, their hands looked very young, wrinkle-free, and smooth.
 Usually, when you’re hard at work—especially manual labor—your hands will get rough over time.
 But not these guys!

 People must have been curious about the sake brewer’s young hands, so the scientists behind the SKII brand analyzed it in the lab.
 Eventually, they found Galactomyces Ferment Filtrate, which was reborn as a skincare ingredient.